NAV on 2020/02/21

 Kayalethu Nodada has four years of work experience in asset management.

-The small cap and mid-cap indices ended the quarter flat, returning 0.1% and -0.4%, respectively in the quarter ending 30 June 2019.
-The rand dollar exchange rate also ended the quarter marginally stronger with the rand gaining 0.4% against the dollar.
+The small cap and mid-cap indices ended the quarter down, returning -3.5% and -2.4% respectively in the quarter ending 30 September 2019.
+The rand-dollar exchange rate also ended the quarter weaker, with the rand losing 7.8% against the US dollar.

-As anticipated, the elections ran smoothly and the president’s cabinet appointments have largely been positive.
-We do still believe that a recovery in South Africa will happen, but that it will be a long and slow process.
+We do believe that a recovery in South Africa will happen, but that it will be a long and slow process.
 We continue to position the portfolio to capitalise on the value, price the risk, and try to avoid as much of the uncertainty as possible.

 The fund aims to offer superior returns over the medium to longer term by investing in companies with a market capitalisation smaller than the company with the lowest market capitalisation listed on the FTSE/JSE Large Cap Index (J205).
 This fund is suited to investors seeking long-term capital growth by investing in a focused portfolio of mid- and small cap companies.
 These investors can tolerate stock market volatility.
 The fund invests in established companies with a market capitalisation smaller than the company with the lowest market capitalisation listed on the FTSE/JSE Large Cap Index (J205).
 The fund aims to achieve its performance objectives through superior share selection.
 Derivatives may be used for efficient portfolio management purposes.In order to achieve the fund objective the portfolio manager may choose to gain exposure to the described assets and asset classes by investing through OMLACSA pooled portfolios, collective investment schemes or a combination thereof.